Shortrope/19-days-of-docker/log.md

 # 19 Days Of Docker - Log

+## Day 60: October 11, 2018 - 1hr
+**Today's Progress**:
+Built a generic Python image for practicing/learning python

+**Thoughts:**
+Skipped day 59.
+Taking a break from Docker/K8s but will try to use docker to implement my python learning and other projects.
+I need something fresh and gain some ideas for thing to implement w Docker.

+**Link to work:**
+<br><br>

+---
 ## Day 58: October 9, 2018 - 1hr
 **Today's Progress**:
 Create Base Dockerfile and image.
 Then created separate Dockerfiles for Dev and Prod based (FROM) the 'base' (Dockerfile) image